 I believe that plant oils can be safely used periodically and provide a great solution for barrier strengthening in oily skin.
-This type of skin (like Skin Types 1, 2, 3, and 4) can certainly experience a damaged barrier when someone uses topical drying agents or is taking the prescription Accutane or other oral drugs that work by atrophying sebaceous glands.
+This type of skin (like Skin Types 1, 2, 3, & 4) can certainly experience a damaged barrier when topical drying agents are used.
 Unfortunately, many ingredients that fight blemishes can also lead to a damaged moisture barrier.
 They can interrupt the keratinocytes’ natural ability to produce intercellular lipids in the proper ratios, thus causing cells to shed and the skin to become ultra-sensitive and reactive.

 So, as I’m working on a product that will help strengthen the barrier for breakout-prone skin, I will probably tap into using plant oils because those seem to be most agreeable.
 Stay tuned!